Email viruses and malware

 Hover your mouse over the link in an email to see the actual web address – it may well be different from the visible text that you can see in the email.
 This can give you a clue that the email is not genuine.

-- Any .zip file attachment that contains an executable file (.exe file) will be removed automatically by Computing Services before the message arrives in your inbox.
+- Any .zip file attachment that contains an executable file (.exe file) will be removed automatically by IT Services before the message arrives in your inbox.